-As discussed above, we sold OCI, C&C and Bolloré in the quarter and established new positions in Applus and the global hotel operator, Accor.
+As discussed above, we sold OCI, C&C and Bolloré and established two new positions in the quarter.
 Both new positions are "recycled" companies that we know well and have successfully invested in before.
+One position remains undisclosed, as we have a small position currently but hope to increase it.
+The second is in the global hotel operator, Accor.